Frequently asked questions

 4. Customisation & build choices

-Q. What customisation is possible with an Auckland Cycle Works’ bike?
+Q. What customisation is possible with an Auckland Cycle Works’ Marra?

 A. Choose your reach, stack and head angle.
 Choose a paintjob.
 Front wheel can be 27.5” or 29” We’ll work with you to get the right seat tube length for your leg length and dropper seatpost preference.
 Chainstay length can be adjusted with the dropouts.
 Seat tube angle is fixed at 77 degrees.